windstranger/esp-test/README.md

 5. to easy manipulate the data between components, and to prevent props drilling, I decided to use Jotai state manager.
 It`s like recoil, but with less boilerplate, its also from creators of Zustand, and it showed itself pretty well on my last project.

-I havent test the solution well, but it should read the data from provided file, modify the data and save it later...
+I havent test the solution well, but it should read the data from provided file, modify the data and save it later on, hopefully without data type conversions =)...